Buchetta shop: History

 At the beginning of the 1900s, the laws on selling wine changed, the palaces were subdivided, and many buchettas were bricked up, or converted to doorbells or mailboxes or niches.
 A flood in 1966 destroyed many wooden components, but exposed at least one buchetta which had been plastered over, leading to its restoration.

 During the plagues of the Renaissance, the sportellos were used as a low-contagion-risk way of conducting commerce.
 In the COVID-19 pandemic, a few buchettas were reopened to serve that function again.
 Food, drinks, and gelato were sold.
 As of 2023, about seven buchettas in Florence are open serving wine and other drinks, with many more visible but blocked or bricked up.

-In 2014, Robbin Gheesling completed and extensive street photography project of the Wine Doors of Florence.
+In 2014, American photographer Robbin Gheesling completed an extensive street photography project documenting the wine doors of Florence, later published as the book Wine Doors of Florence; her work was profiled by CNN in 2020.

 Actor and gastronomy presenter Stanley Tucci helped popularise buchette del vino in Firenze among Western audiences with his 2021 CBS Searching for Italy series.